University of Toronto Faculty of Dentistry

-The Faculty of Dentistry of the University of Toronto is a dental school located in downtown Toronto, Ontario, Canada.
+The Faculty of Dentistry is the dental school of the University of Toronto, located in downtown Toronto, Ontario, Canada.
 It is one of the ten dental schools in Canada.
 It is the largest dental school in Canada with a range of undergraduate and graduate level programs with a total enrolment in the range of 560.
-The faculty is located at the heart of the Discovery District, a neighbourhood with a high concentration of hospitals and research institutes, at the south end of the university's St. George campus.
-In 2014, the Faculty of Dentistry joined the Toronto Addis Ababa Academic Collaboration (TAAAC), providing support in building capacity for oral health in Ethiopia by creating collaborative teaching opportunities.
+The faculty is located in the Discovery District, a district with a high concentration of hospitals and research institutes, at the south end of the university's St. George campus.